 Save up to 20% on the price of your tickets!
 It's easy...
 Become a member today!
 If you are already a member, log in to get your member rate.
 The Janus Point: A New Theory of Time, Order, and Chaos Daytime Program on Zoom Friday, April 23, 2021 - 12:00 p.m. to 1:15 p.m.
 ET Code: 1A0147 Tickets Login $20 - Member 0 1 2 3 4 5 6 7 8 9 10 $25 - Non-Member Resize text remove add PROGRAM DESCRIPTION Time is among the universe’s greatest mysteries.
 Why, when most laws of physics allow for it to flow forward and backward, does it only go forward.
 As the second law of thermodynamics states, the universe trends toward entropy and disorder.
 Physicist Julian Barbour makes the case that the law has been misapplied and that the growth of order, not chaos, determines how we experience time.
 In his view, the big bang becomes “The Janus Point,” a moment of minimal order from which time could flow, and order increase, in two directions.
 While most physicists predict that the universe will become mired in chaos, Barbour sees the possibility that order can grow without bound.
 Barbour combines the established science of the cosmos with new ideas, as well as his own reaction to existence in the universe and wonder at its nature.
 He asks, “How is it that time has not only created the physical world of atoms and galaxies, but also poets, painters, and composers?”
 Explore the mysteries of time with a new and exciting perspective.
 Barbour’s book The Janus Point: A New Theory of Time (Basic Books) is available for purchase.
 BOOK SALE INFORMATION Purchase your copy of The Janus Point: A New Theory of Time by Julian Barbour here.
 SPECIAL NOTE: Politics and Prose is offering a 10% discount to Smithsonian Associates ticket-holders.
-To claim your discount, enter the code SPECIAL10 in the “Coupon discount” section of Politics and Prose's check-out page.
+To claim your discount, enter the code SPECIAL10 (no space between letters and numbers) in the “Coupon discount” section on Politics and Prose's check-out page.
 PATRON INFORMATION If you register multiple individuals, you will be asked to supply individual names and email addresses so they can receive a Zoom link email.
 Please note that if there is a change in program schedule or a cancellation, we will notify you via email, and it will be your responsibility to notify other registrants in your group.
 Unless otherwise noted, registration for streaming programs typically closes two hours prior to the start time on the date of the program.
 Once registered, patrons should receive an automatic email confirmation from CustomerService@SmithsonianAssociates.org.
 Separate Zoom link information will be emailed closer to the date of the program.
 If you do not receive your Zoom link information 24 hours prior to the start of the program, please email Customer Service for assistance.
 View Common FAQs about our Streaming Programs on Zoom.
 This program is part of ourSmithsonian Associates Streaming series.